 The Final Word on the EV Consolidation

-Nikola’s acquisition of Romeo Power yesterday is just the beginning.
-Looking back, folks will remember it as the buyout that kickstarted the Great EV Consolidation.
-Savvy investors who play their cards right can make fortunes in a hurry.
+Shell’s Volta acquisition will kickstart a Great EV Consolidation period.
+In it, savvy investors who play their cards right can make fortunes in a hurry.

 Fortunately, we have the top EV stock to buy to play this consolidation megatrend.

 The common thread among those EV stocks?
 Most are using a top-secret breakthrough technology that promises to entirely alter the electric vehicle industry – and every other industry, too.